joelverhagen/TorSharp/README.md

 ### How do I change what TorSharp logs?

-By default, TorSharp lets the tools (Tor, Privoxy) logs to the main process stdout and stderr.
+By default, TorSharp lets the tools (Tor, Privoxy) log to the main process stdout and stderr.
 If you want to disable this behavior, set `TorSharpSettings.WriteToConsole` to `false`.
 If you want to intercept the output from the tools, attach to the `TorSharpProxy.OutputDataReceived` (for stdout) and `TorSharpProxy.ErrorDataReceived` (for stderr) events.
-In your event handler, you can log to some external source or enqueue the line for processing.
+In your event handler, you can log to some external sink or enqueue the line for processing.
 The event handlers are fired from a task using the default task scheduler so this blocks one of the shared worker threads.
 Don't do too much heavy lifting there, I guess!
 If you want to know which tool sent the log message, look at the `DataEventArgs.ExecutablePath` property.

-For a full sample, see See this sample: [`samples/MultipleInstances/Program.cs`](https://github.com/joelverhagen/TorSharp/blob/release/samples/CustomLogging/Program.cs).
+For a full sample, see this: [`samples/MultipleInstances/Program.cs`](https://github.com/joelverhagen/TorSharp/blob/release/samples/CustomLogging/Program.cs).

 ### Privoxy fetched by TorSharp fails to start?
 Try installing missing dependencies.